shilikun/gitStudy2/readme.txt

-creating a new branch is quik And simple. branch study!
+creating a new branch is quik And simplefeatrue1. branch study!